-All students participate in: Math, English, Science, Social Studies, Physical Education, and French As A Second Language.
-In keeping with the new BC Provincial curriculum, all students in Grade 7 and Grade 8 also take exploratory classes in Arts Education and Applied Design, Skills and Technologies.
-Some of our exploratory classes include: Home Economics (Foods/Textiles), Information Technology (coding, robotics, computers), First Nations Language and Culture, Art/Drama/Music and our Trades Technology (Wood/Metal).
+All students participate in: Math, English, Science, Social Studies, Physical Education, Career Education, French As A Second Language, Applied Design, Skills and Technologies and Arts Education.
+Students at DRM also take an exploratory class where they will sample various aspects of the curriculum.
+Exploratory offerings vary depending on the year but could include: Home Economics (Foods/Textiles), Information Technology (coding, robotics, computers), First Nations Language and Culture, Art/Drama/Music, Entrepreneurship/Project Based Learning and Trades Technology,

 Grade 9 Overview:

-Grade 9 take classes in Math, English, Science, Social Studies, Physical Education and they take one module consisting of exploratory classes in both Arts Education and Applied Design, Skills and Technology.
-Our grade 9 students are also offered a variety of other elective courses that are designed to broaden their middle school experience and perhaps enable them to delve into a passion.
-These courses vary from year to year and may include: Trades Technology (Wood/Metal), Home Economics (Foods/Textiles), Information Technology (coding, robotics, computers), Leadership, Year Book, Outdoor Education and Peer Tutoring.
-Our peer tutors are students who can effectively lead small groups of younger students with enthusiasm and confidence.
+Like our grade 7s and 8s all grade 9s take classes in: Math, English, Science, Social Studies, Physical Education, Career Education, French As A Second Language, Applied Design, Skills and Technologies and Arts Education.
+Grade 9 students will also participate in an exploratory rotations.
+Our grade 9 students are also offered elective courses that are designed to broaden their middle school experience and perhaps enable them to delve into a passion.
+These courses vary from year to year and may include: Trades Technology, Home Economics (Foods/Textiles), Information Technology (coding, robotics, computers), Leadership, Year Book, Outdoor Education and Peer Tutoring.

-SOCCER ACADEMY – Open to Grade 8 and Grade 9 students:
+SOCCER ACADEMY – Open to Grade 8 and Grade 9 students (runs depending on numbers):

 The objective of the Academy is to provide additional training for soccer players, any gender, beginners or advanced, competitive or recreational, who wish to improve their soccer skills.
 The Soccer Academy provides specialized coaching and instruction related to the physical skills and tactical aspects of the game.
 The Academy comprises a double block of activity within the students’ timetables to address the regular Physical Education and Health curriculum, on-field practice and soccer-related classroom instruction.
 Participation is limited and online registration is required.
 Please go online to register at: https://www.vancouverfutsal.com/drms/

-HOCKEY ACADEMY- Open to Grade 8 and Grade 9 students:
+HOCKEY ACADEMY- Open to Grade 8 and Grade 9 students (runs depending on numbers):

 The objective of the Academy is to provide additional training for hockey players, any gender, beginners or advanced, competitive or recreational, who wish to improve their ice hockey skills.
 The Hockey Academy provides specialized on-ice coaching and instruction related to the physical skills and tactical aspects of the game.
 Students enrolled in the Academy have a double block of activity within their timetable that comprises: regularly scheduled on-ice times, dry land training sessions and the requirements of the regular Physical Education and Health curriculum.
 Participation is limited and online registration is required.
 You must register at: https://www.rpmhockey.com/academies/getAcademy/21d0678b/